Commenter avec TAGUETTE

 If you want to see all the highlighted text associated with a given tag, first go to the Highlights tab in the left pane.
 Click a tag, and in the right pane, you will see a list of quotes with a blue link to the document where they originated from and all their associated tags with a black badge.
 The tag on the left pane will also be highlighted:

 If you want to see all the highlighted text for all documents and all tags, click See all highlights and you will see a list of quotes with a blue link to the document where they originated from and all their associated tags with a black badge:

 You can also view the document with all its highlights by navigating to the Documents tab in the left pane.
 Then just click on the document you wish to view, and if you've highlighted it, you should see:

 If you hover your mouse over a highlighted section of text, you will see tags in a tooltip to the right of your mouse cursor.
 To explore your highlighted document in a different way, you can try clicking on the Backlight checkbox.
 You can see it underneath the Add a document button.
 It will grey out all the non-highlighted text to make the highlighted text really pop.
 We found this to be a nice view for exploring the texts differently:

 To export the codebook of your project - this is a list of all the tags that you've created alongside their description - use the dropdown menu in the Project tab in the left pane of Taguette, underneath the project description.
 There is a variety of export options, including

 DOCX (Microsoft Word),

-To export all the associated highlights for a given tag, first navigate to the Highlights tab in the left pane, and click on the tag of the highlights you'd want to export.
+To export all the associated highlights for a given tag, navigate to the Highlights tab in the left pane, and click on the tag of the highlights you'd want to export.
 Then you can use the Export this view dropdown menu at the top right in the right pane.
 You will have a choice of